 It is simply a series of statements that act as a public declaration of intentions, opinions, objectives, or motives, as one issued by a person or organisation.

-The key difference between the traditional statements and a manifesto is in the flexibility (removing the formulaic approach) and the taking on of a much more personal reference point and tone of voice.
+The key difference between the traditional statements and a manifesto is the flexibility (removing the formulaic approach) and the taking on a much more personal reference point and tone of voice.

 It also can be practically applied.
-Look at the two key groups who could and should make the most of these documents.
+Look at the two key groups that could and should make the most of these documents.

 It just does not work for anyone other than the consultant you helped create it.
-However several beautifully well-written lines in a manifesto can inspire employees and communicate to future customers exactly what they can expect.
+However, several beautifully well-written lines in a manifesto can inspire employees and communicate to customers exactly what they can expect from a business.

 Suggestions for writing a manifesto